facebookincubator/GeoLift/website/docs/GettingStarted/MultiCellWalkthrough.md

 The resulting table contains optimal test designs for this two-cell test as well as some model-fit metrics for each selection.
 The columns in the results represent:

 * **cell**: Numeric identifier for each cell.
-In our case, we have two cells: cell one for Social Media and cell 2 for Paid Search.
+In our case, we have two cells: cell 1 for Social Media and cell 2 for Paid Search.
 * **ID**: Numeric identifier of a test market for a given duration.
 The combination of **cell** and **ID** completely defines a Multi-Cell market selection.
 * **location**: Identifies the test location(s).
 * **duration**: Shows how many time-stamps the test will last for.
 Since the data in our example had daily values, we will analyze a 15 day test.